DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 ### Package

 This stage is triggered when a protected tag is created.
-It is responsible for populating the image list, packaging the repo, preping release, publishing to the s3 bucket, and pulling release notes from the changelog.
+It is responsible for populating the image list, packaging the repo, prepping release, publishing to the s3 bucket, and pulling release notes from the changelog.

 ### Release